-You selected a PCP when you completed your enrollment form.
-If you did not select a PCP, or if the physician you selected was not a valid PCP in our network, the plan assigned you a PCP.
+You may have selected a PCP when you completed your enrollment form.
+If you did not select a PCP and would like to do so, please call Member Services at the number printed on the back cover of this booklet.